warrant-dev/warrant/README.md

 - An admin dashboard for quickly managing your authorization model and access rules via an intuitive, easy-to-use UI
 - Multi-region availability
-- Improved access check latency &amp; throughput for large scale use cases.
+- Improved access check latency & throughput for large scale use cases.

 Once you've created an account, refer to our [docs](https://docs.warrant.dev/) to get started.